-- 1. Convener of the Pension Committee to determine, after taking the advice of the Head of Finance and other advisors: - a) The investment strategy of the Fund or Funds for which the Pension Committee is responsible - b) The contribution rates of the employing organisations whose current and retired employees are members of the LGPS - c) The appointment of investment and actuarial advisors and other third party services - d) The Governance Framework - e) The communication strategy of the Fund or Funds - 2.
-And to monitor: - a) The performance of the investments, the pensions administration service, the advisors and agents of the Fund and of the Committee itself - b) The costs of running the Pension Fund and Scheme - c) Comments and feedback from stakeholders - 3.
-And to approve: - the annual report and accounts of the Fund(s) - Audit reports on the performance of the Pension Fund Service - Statements on Investment Principles, Governance, Administration and Communication - The Risk Register and an annual risk analysis - The medium term business plan and annual updates - Training and development plans and updates - Discretions given by statute and regulation to the Pension Committee in relation to benefits under the LGPS - 4.
-Work with the Head of Finance and other officers and advisors to plan an effective work programme for the Pension Committee - 5.
+- 1. Convener of the Pensions Committee to determine, after taking the advice of the Chief Officer Finance and other advisors: - The investment strategy of the Fund or Funds for which the Pensions Committee is responsible - The contribution rates of the employing organisations whose current and retired employees are members of the LGPS - The appointment of investment and actuarial advisors and other third party services - The Governance Framework - The communication strategy of the Fund or Funds

+2. And to monitor:

+- The performance of the investments, the pensions administration service, the advisors and agents of the Fund and of the Committee itself - The costs of running the Pension Fund and Scheme - Comments and feedback from stakeholders

+3. And to approve:

+- The Annual Report and Accounts of the Fund(s) - Audit reports on the performance of the Pension Fund Service - Statements on Investment Principles, Governance, Administration and Communication - The Risk Register and an annual risk analysis - The medium term business plan and annual updates - Training and development plans and updates - Discretions given by statute and regulation to the Pensions Committee in relation to benefits under the LGPS - 4.
+Work with the Chief Officer Finance and other officers and advisors to plan an effective work programme for the Pensions Committee - 5.
 Report to the administering authority and other employers, as stakeholders, using practical and appropriate means of communication, to give assurances about the Fund's financial statements, risk management and internal control mechanisms - 6.
-Receive regular briefings from the Head of Finance and other advisors in order to understand the context and import of forthcoming issues
+Receive regular briefings from the Chief Officer Finance and other advisors in order to understand the context and import of forthcoming issues